 • 2022 - Regulations in place.

-• 2023 - Start collecting correct packaging data from 1 January.
-Recyclability assessments completed and producers start reporting their packaging data.
-Public-sector Scheme Administrator appointed.
+• 2023 - Start collecting correct packaging data from January 1.
+Recyclability assessments are completed, and producers start reporting their packaging data.
+A public-sector Scheme Administrator was appointed.

-• 2024 - EPR introduced with first payments due from April 2024, based on recyclability assessments completed in 2023.
+• 2024 - EPR was introduced, with the first payments due in April 2024, based on recyclability assessments completed in 2023.

 • 2025 - Modulated fees become fully operational.